Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Introduction

 In this paper, we instead impose and exploit a weaker version of condition \eqref{eq:cond_sta} by excluding all endogenous components of $W_{i}$ from the conditioning set.
 To be precise, from now on we suppose that we can decompose $W_{it}$ as:

 where $Z_{it}$ is of dimension $d_{z}$, and $X_{it}$ is of dimension $d_{x}$ with $d_{w}=d_{z}+d_{x}$.
 Our ``partial stationarity'' assumption is then formulated as follows:

-Our partial stationarity condition \eqref{eq:part_stat}, as its name suggests, only requires that the errors are stationary conditional on the realizations of a subvector of the covariates (i.e., the exogenous covariates denoted by $Z_{i}$) while allowing the remaining covariates (denoted by $X_{i}$) to be endogenous in arbitrary manners.\footnote{Our identification strategy and results can be easily adapted under the alternative ``pairwise partial stationarity'' condition $\e_{is}\sim\e_{it}\mid\a_{i},Z_{is},Z_{it}.$ See Remarks \ref{rem:PairPS} and \ref{rem:PairPS_prop1} for follow-up discussions.} In short, condition \eqref{eq:part_stat} imposes exogeneity conditions only on exogenous covariates.
-Alternatively, we can interpret condition \eqref{eq:part_stat} as an assumption of the existence of \emph{some} covariates being exogenous.\footnote{Condition \eqref{eq:part_stat} also accommodates the standard stationarity assumption conditional on all covariates.}
+Our partial stationarity condition \eqref{eq:part_stat}, as its name suggests, only requires that the errors are stationary conditional on the realizations of a subvector of the covariates (i.e., the exogenous covariates denoted by $Z_{i}$) while allowing the remaining covariates (denoted by $X_{i}$) to be endogenous in arbitrary manners.\footnote{Our identification strategy and results can be easily adapted under the alternative ``pairwise partial stationarity'' condition $\e_{is}\sim\e_{it}\mid\a_{i},Z_{is},Z_{it}.$ See Remarks \ref{rem:PairPS} and \ref{rem:PairPS_prop1} for follow-up discussions.} In short, condition \eqref{eq:part_stat} imposes exogeneity conditions only on a subset of covariates, which we label as ``$Z$'' and will thereafter be referred to as the ``exogenous covariates''.\footnote{Condition \eqref{eq:part_stat} also accommodates the standard stationarity assumption conditional on all covariates.}

 We describe how to exploit the partial stationarity condition \eqref{eq:part_stat} to derive the identified set on the model parameters $\theta_{0}$ through a class of conditional moment inequalities, which take the form of lower and upper bounds for the conditional distribution $\e_{it}+\a_{i}\mid Z_{i}$, solely as functions of observed variables and the model parameters $\t_{0}$.
 We show that these bounds must have nonzero intersections over time under the partial stationarity assumption, thereby forming a class of identifying restrictions for the parameter $\t_{0}$.
 Conditional on the exogenous covariates $Z_{i}$, our class of inequalities is indexed by a scalar $c\in\R$, which implicitly traces out all possible values that the parametric index $Z_{it}^{'}\b_{0}+X_{it}^{'}\g_{0}$ can take.
 That said, we show how the\emph{ effective }number of identifying restrictions can be reduced to be finite when $X_{it}$ has finite support, a condition naturally satisfied in the important special case of ``$p$-th order autoregressive'' dynamic binary choice models, where $X_{it}$ consists of lagged outcome variables $Y_{i,t-1},Y_{i,t-2},...,Y_{i,t-p}$ that are by construction discrete.